hicfool/LoTrix/README.md

 # Lotrix - Lofi Matrix Effect

-Decided to make this fun little thing just to learn a bit of C++ and Raylib.
+Decided to make this fun little thing just to learn a bit of C and Raylib.

 Still a noob at it but I will get there (eventually).